das-hund/GlobalVariables/README.md

 ### 3 - Functions

-In the Pong scene, a ball bounces around in a cube.
+In the Pong scene, a ball bounces around in a box.
 This example illustrates the use of functions to update GlobalVariables.
-`Ball_ComponentMin_Calculation` updates `Ball_ComponentMin`, depending on the `Cube_EdgeLength` variable. `Ball_ComponentMin` and `Ball_ComponentMax` tell the ClampingFunctions (e.g. `Ball_X_ClampingFunction`) how far the ball can move on the X, Y and Z coordinate before it hits a wall.
-These ClampingFunctions ensure that the ball never leaves the cube.
-The ClampingFunctions raise events whenever they have to apply the clamping logic.
+`Ball_Pos_Max_Calculation` updates `Ball_Pos_Max`, depending on the `Box_Size` variable. `Ball_Pos_Min` and `Ball_Pos_Max` tell the ClampingFunction `Ball_Clamping_Calculation` how far the ball can move on the X, Y and Z coordinate before it hits a wall.
+This ClampingFunction ensures that the ball never leaves the box.
+The ClampingFunction raises events whenever it has to apply the clamping logic.
 The RestrictedBallMover listens to these events and mirrors the ball's direction appropriately.

 ## Contact